-Blood, goats, swords, oil… what does it all mean?
+Blood, swords, goats, oil… what does it all mean?

-Especially if this is your first time reading through the Bible, coming across so many odd word choices can make you stop and think, What did I just read?
+Especially if it is your first time reading through the Bible, coming across so many odd word choices can make you stop and think, “What did I just read?”

-While the amount of symbolism and figurative language in both the Old and New Testaments can seem overwhelming at first, you’ll soon learn to recognize and understand their meanings—especially with the right guidance and tools for studying Scripture.
-You may find it quite fascinating!
+While the amount of symbolism and figurative language in both the Old Testament and the New Testaments can seem overwhelming at first, you’ll soon learn to recognize and understand their spiritual meanings—especially with the right guidance and tools for studying Scripture.

 Why so many symbols?